TeamLumi/luminescent-team/rom-hacking/scripting/setup/scripting-guide.md

 `_MACRO_EASY_OBJ_MSG('dp_scenario1', '27-msg_c01_woman3_01', 'Spinda is the best Pokémon ever.')`

 Now all you need to do is save and compile your new script.
-I personally use `python3 src/ev_as.py` with my setup.
+Do this by Double-Clicking the `ev_parse.exe`.

 Once that completes (you may need to provide the dp_scenario1 message file in another folder).
 Simply take `bin\ev_script` and put it in your mod folder in `romfs\Data\StreamingAssets\AssetAssistant\Dpr`.